priyanshushrma01/AirDrive/steps.md

 /**
  * Files Table
  *
- * This table stores all files and folders in our Droply.
+ * This table stores all files and folders in our AirDrive.
  * - Both files and folders are stored in the same table
  * - Folders are identified by the isFolder flag
  * - Files/folders can be nested using the parentId (creating a tree structure)